5 Reasons Why Emojis are a Marketer's Best Friend

-Domino’s is making it pretty difficult for any other company to beat them because of their innovative way of ordering pizza with ONLY a pizza emoji. 🍕What in the world!
+Domino’s is making it pretty difficult for any other company to beat them because of their innovative way of ordering a pizza with ONLY a pizza emoji. 🍕 What in the world!
 Domino’s made it possible to order a pizza from Google Home, Alexa, Slack, your car, Messenger, Zero Click, Text, Tweet, Smart TV, Voice, SmartWatch.
 I repeat… what in the world! 😲

-By making the sales process exciting for a customer, it makes them want to come back again and even share the experience with their friends.
+Making the sales process exciting for a customer makes them want to come back again and even share the experience with their friends.
 That’s how you gain loyal customers!
 As marketers, we know how important it is to have loyal customers.
 Work with your team on how you can use emojis in your sales funnel tactics.
 Simply adding emojis into your approach will help convert top of the funnel leads to customers.

 5. Create Real-time Engagement

 I'm a customer, and you're a customer, we are all customers!
 Don’t you feel a little uneasy when companies, or even people, don’t have social media platforms or share a human interaction on their accounts?
 34.7% of people unfollow companies on social media for not having any personality on their profiles, and 24.7% unfollow for not replying to a message sent to the company.
-Nowadays, customers want to have interaction and feel a connection with who they are working with and buying from. 🤝
+Nowadays, customers want to interact and feel connected with who they are working with and buying from. 🤝

 On Twitter, Snapchat, and Instagram, you can show your customers that there is a human side to your company.
 Engaging with your customers in real-time, with emojis, sparks positive responses, and keeps the conversation alive.